Ethan00Si/KuaiSAR/pages/decriptions.md

 | item_type              | Item type of the shown item ("VIDEO", 'USER', 'IMAGE_ATLAS', 'LIVE', 'COMMODITY', 'MUSIC', 'ADVERT'). | string | VIDEO           |

+It is important to note that we define a user's search behavior as a search session, which includes issuing a query and providing feedback on the returned results.
+Within a search session, a user may click on multiple items after searching a query or may choose not to click on any item.

+Furthermore, the search engine may return results that include items not present in the recommendation system.
+The recommendation system only recommends items with item_type "VIDEO" or "IMAGE_ATLAS" to users, while the search engine may return other types of items such as live streams ("LIVE") or user profiles ("USER").

 #### 3. Descriptions of the fields in social_network.csv